eny2890/Class_Files/README.md

 # Class Schedule
 This will be a document that we will use as a class to keep track of what we did/are planning on doing in class, that way if you miss a session, are confused about something and want to revisit it, or didn't finish all the steps together in class, you can revisit this README file to catch up.

+# Wednesday, November 6, 2024
+### Goals:
+* Run chimera removal script
+* Go over the pipeline again
+* Learn about statistics
+* Talk about your own groups statistics and make a plan for what to do with our data once we finish the pipeline

+#### Run chimera removal script

+#copy either the chimera removal script from the NOV624 folder in share, or the entire folder into your own directory
+#modify script and run it

 ## TO TRY BEFORE MONDAY CLASS:

 R-Script: